translate/virtaal/docs/building.rst

        python setup.py bdist_wininst

-   or just ensure that the Translate Toolkit is in your PYTHONPATH.
+   or just ensure that the Translate Toolkit is in your :envvar:`PYTHONPATH`.

 If you would like to build a stand-alone Windows installer, you will also need to get: